skiadas/FunctionalProgrammingCourse/notes/types_advanced.md

     ```

 Show
-  ~ This represents types whose value have a string representation.
+  ~ This represents types whose values have a string representation.
 These are the only values that Haskell will print out for you without complaining.
 They need to implement a single function:

     ```haskell
     show :: a -> String